helix123/sadists/README.md

 <img src="github_extra/figure/dneta-1.png" title="plot of chunk dneta" alt="plot of chunk dneta" width="700px" height="600px" />

-## Sum of logs of (non-central) chi-squares
+## Weighted sum of logs of (non-central) chi-squares

-This distribution is the sum of logs of independent non-central chi-square variates.
+This distribution is the weighted sum of logs of independent (non-central) chi-square variates.

 ```r